Dhanyala

 Jean François Cautain European Union ambassador to Pakistan in Dhanyala during Election 2018.

 Dhanyala (Urdu: ') is a village and union council of Jhelum District in the Punjab Province of Pakistan.
-It is part of Jhelum Tehsil, and is located at 33°02'21.4"N 73°40'46.1"E, at an altitude of 256 m.
-Dhanyal is one of the largest tribes living in the Potohar Plateau and Lower Himalayas for the last eight centuries.
-This tribe traces its lineage to Ali Ibne Talib.
+It is part of Jhelum Tehsil, and is located at 33°02'21.4"N 73°40'46.1"E, at an altitude of 256 m..
 In Dhanyala there is a hospital named Mian Muhammad Bukhsh Hospital.

 Education

-Dhanyala is very prominent village of District Jhelum.
-People of Dhanyala are very educated and include officers in the Pakistan Army, police, and officers in the government and private sector.
-A lot of Dhanyalians are settled abroad.
-Dhanyala village is located 4 kilometers away from GT Road.
-In Dhanyala there are many schools for boys and girls.
 The Govt.
 Girls Higher Secondary School was initially established by Mian Muhammad Bukhsh Trust – MMBT and then handed over to the education department.
 Following are the schools working in Dhanyala: